CLSherrod/clsherrod.github.io/_posts/2008-04-04-why-its-important-to-know-who-youre-sharing-your-goals-with-at-goal-setting-college.md

 date: 2008-04-04 03:00:27
 published: true
 categories:
-- Essays
+  - Success & Prosperity
 tags:
   - business
-permalink: "/why-its-important-to-know-who-youre-sharing-your-goals-with/"
+permalink: /why-its-important-to-know-who-youre-sharing-your-goals-with/
 ---
 I've had mastermind members (and I was surprised by this) tell me that being successful and not working all the time is bulls**t.
 That is my goal and I do pretty good at it.
 I'm off for a home exchange for a week and I'm writing this days before so I can enjoy the beach home in Virginia.